davinirjr/pglib/docs/quick-start.rst

     for row in rset:
         print(row)

-The design of libpq, PostgreSQL's client library, means that all row data is kept in memory while the ResultSet exists.
-This means that result sets can be iterated over multiple times.
+The PostgreSQL client library, libps, stores all row data in memory while the ResultSet exists.
-It also means large result sets should be discarded as soon as possible.
+This means that result sets can be iterated over multiple times, but it also means large result sets use a lot of memory and should be discarded as soon as possible.

 Row objects are similar to tuples, but they also allow access to columns by name. ::